 Her career experiences include over 25 years of teaching mathematics at the high school and community college levels, along with adjunct facility for CSU Chico, CSU Sacramento and Yuba College in education courses.
 Administrative experiences include coordinator, director, and assistant superintendent roles related specifically to curriculum, instruction, and assessment.
 Ms. Aaberg previously worked on the leadership team for the National Science Foundation grant to the California Department of Education known as Math Matters.
 In addition, she served as the Interim Director for the Northern California Mathematics Project at UC Davis.

 Nancy’s community and professional activities include Friday Night Live, Sutter County Children and Families Commission, United Way, Yuba City Economic Development Commission, church, Association of California School Administrators and Delta Kappa Gamma, among others.

-Connie Cornelius is a retired teacher (and current substitute teacher) who keeps herself involved in the community by volunteering with numerous non-profit agencies.
+Connie Cornelius is a retired teacher who keeps herself involved in the community by volunteering with numerous non-profit agencies.
 These agencies include the Salvation Army, Relay for Life, Shady Creek, Every 15 Minutes, Family of the Year and Sober Grads.
 The Yuba City resident is married to Bill Cornelius, the Sutter County Superintendent of Schools.

 Connie is very involved on the Yuba-Sutter-Colusa United Way's Elegant Soiree Committee and is an intergral part of the event's success.
 When local businessess see Connie coming, they almost always say "Yes!"